eclipse-keyple/keyple-java/README.md

 The Eclipse Keyple Java artifacts are published on the Eclipse Keyple Project page [https://projects.eclipse.org/projects/iot.keyple/downloads] (available also on Maven).

 - Keyple modules:
-  - **'Keyple Core module' JAR**:  the generic API to manage Readers and to select Smart card application.
+  - **'Keyple Core module' JAR**:  the generic API to manage Readers and to select smart card application.
   - **'Keyple Calypso Library JAR'**: the Calypso API to operate a transaction with a Calypso Portable Object.
 - Keyple plugins:
   - **'Keyple PC/SC plugin JAR'**: to manage PC/SC readers on a PC environment supporting the # javax.smartcardio API